Carol Musyoka: Background and education

-She was born in Kenya and received her basic education in Nairobi.
+Musyoka was born in 1972, in Kenya, and received her basic education in Nairobi.
 For primary school she was at Consolata School and from 1987 to 1990 she attended The Kenya High School for her secondary education.
 She obtained her Bachelor of Laws degree from the University of Nairobi in July 1996.
 In May 1998, she completed Master of Laws from Cornell Law School Ithaca, New York, in United States.

 Work experience

 For one year following her graduation from Cornell University, Musyoka worked as project officer at Modern Africa Fund Managers, based in Washington, D.C., until 1999.
-In 1999 she returned to Kenya and was hired by Citibank Kenya, as a relationship manager based Nairobi, working in that capacity for four years until 2003.
+In 1999, she returned to Kenya and was hired by Citibank Kenya, as a relationship manager based Nairobi, working in that capacity for four years until 2003.

-In 2003 she was hired by Barclays Bank of Kenya as a senior relationship manager, working in that capacity for the next two years, before she was promoted to Corporate Director, a position she occupied for two years until 2007.
+In 2003, Musyoka was hired by Barclays Bank of Kenya as a senior relationship manager, working in that capacity for the next two years, before she was promoted to Corporate Director, a position she occupied for two years until 2007.
 For a period of one year, from 2007 until 2008, she served as the chief operating officer at K-Rep Bank, before it re-branded of Sidian Bank.
 In 2008, she went into private consulting.